Genivia/ugrep/README.md

                   $ ugrep -q '[^[:ascii:]]' myfile.txt && echo "contains Unicode"

-           Display the line and column number of `FIXME' in C++ files using recur- sive search, with one line of context before and after a matched line:
+           Display the line and column number of `FIXME' in C++ files using recursive search, with one line of context before and after a matched
+           line:

                   $ ugrep -C1 -R -n -k -tc++ FIXME

            Display the line and column number of `FIXME' in long Javascript files using recursive search, showing only matches with up to 10 characters of context before and after:

                   $ ugrep -o -C20 -R -n -k -tjs FIXME